BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 3. **Purpose or Function**: The overarching goal or behavior that the system is organized to achieve.

 But here the trouble begins because Luhmann defines a system very differently.
-It seems to me that Meadows' definition still relies on the subject-object destinction which Luhmann wants to sublime.
+It seems to me that Meadows' definition still relies on the subject-object distinction which Luhmann wants to sublime.
 He thinks in interdependent but operationally closed processes instead of things and he very much dislikes the concept of an externally given 'purpose'.
 For Luhmann